microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-analyzedemail-remediate.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Remediation means to take prescribed action against a threat.
-The analyzedEmails/remediate API is to remove potential threats from end-user's mailboxes by triggering email purge actions like move to junk, move to deleted items, soft delete, hard delete or move to inbox etc. These APIs enable scenarios and use cases such as SOAR integration, playbooks, and automations.
+The remediate API is to remove potential threats from end-user's mailboxes.
+The API can trigger email purge actions like move to junk, move to deleted items, soft delete, hard delete or move to inbox.
+These APIs enable scenarios and use cases such as SOAR integration, playbooks, and automations.
 For more information read [email remediation, trigger action and track actions](microsoft-365/security/office-365-security/remediate-malicious-email-delivered-office-365.md).

 ## Permissions